kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

     exit(1)
 ```

-### Sentence Transformer
+### SentenceTransformers

 Next, we load the JSON files that contain the recipes.
-We will use the `SentenceTransformer` model to create embeddings for each recipe.
-We will store the embeddings in a database that we will use to create the recipe suggestion system.
-We use the ipwidgets library to display a progress bar while we are loading the recipes and creating the embeddings.
+We’ll use the `SentenceTransformer` model to create embeddings for each recipe.
+We’ll store the embeddings in a database that we’ll use to create the recipe-suggestion system.
+We use the ipywidgets library to display a progress bar while we’re loading the recipes and creating the embeddings.

 ```python
 # Collect JSON files